geetduggal/notes/README.md

 # Notes

-Just a simple repo to track some of my thoughts without a lot of overhead.
+<color="blue">Just a simple repo to track some of my thoughts without a lot of overhead.</color>

 ## Productivity/Note-Taking